aldopando/BellabeatCaseStudy/README.md

 - *There is a clear downward trend with the number of low-active users, suggesting a slight shift of users away from the low-active category over time.
 Possibly some users moved up to moderately active.*
 - *There is a strong upward trend with the number of moderately-active users during weeks 1-7, reaching the peak of users moderately-active in week 7.
 This group is growing over time, especially during the first half.
 This indicates a positive trend where users are increasing their activity levels.*
 - *There is a clear downward trend over the time of highly-active users.
 Highly active users reamin as the smallest group and there were even users that may have reduced their levels of activity over the time.*
 - *More than half participants of the whole sample are low-active users, representing the 58%.
-Although, they were involved in low-active levels of activities and achieving the minimum WHO recommendation, they are still gaining sustantial health benefits.*
+Although, they were involved in low-active levels and achieving the minimum WHO recommendation, they are still gaining sustantial health benefits.*
 - *More than a third part of the total users are moderately-active.
 This group are not only gaining sustantial health benefits, but research shows the largest gains in disease prevention*.
 - *A very small percentage of users are highly-active, representing only 6% of the whole.
 However, research suggests that health gains above 8,000 MET-min/week are smaller.*.
 - There a big difference of almost 2000 MET-minutes/week between the user with more MET-minutes/week in moderately-active group with the user with less MET-minutes/week in the highly-active group.